nghiavtr/SCmut/README.md

 - VarScan 2.3.7
 - GATKAnalysisTK 3.6

 Annotation reference: SCmut requires a fasta file of transcript sequences and a gtf file of transcript annotation.
-SCmut supports the ensembl annotation version GRCh37.75 in the current version:
+The ensembl annotation version GRCh37.75 is used here as an example:
 - Download the sequences of transcripts: http://ftp.ensembl.org/pub/release-75/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh37.75.cdna.all.fa.gz
 - Download the annotation of transcripts: http://ftp.ensembl.org/pub/release-75/gtf/homo_sapiens/Homo_sapiens.GRCh37.75.gtf.gz

-## 2. Pre-processing for RNA-seq and DNA-seq (WES) data
+## 2. Pre-processing for RNA-seq and DNA-seq data
 ### 2.1 Alignment
 Start from FASTQ files, all data samples are input for read alignment to get BAM files.
 Since RNA-seq and DNA-seq have different biological data structures, tools for the read alignment should be selected properly.
-For example, we use Tophat for RNA-seq and BWA for WES in our study.
+For example, we use Tophat for RNA-seq and BWA for DNA-seq.

 ### 2.2 Preparation
 In order to reduce the number of false positives, we use standard BAM processing steps suggested from GATK pipeline.
 Assume that we do processing for a input BAM file input.bam, then for user's convenience, we aim to present the following steps in the copy-and-paste manner.
 ```sh
 bam_fn=input.bam
 ```
-The workflow can be used to both DNAseq and RNAseq, because only one extra step is required for RNA-seq data.
-But we need to specify the type of data ($seqType) in advance, for example
+The workflow can be used to both DNAseq and RNAseq, but an extra step is required for RNA-seq data.
+We need to specify the type of data ($seqType) in advance:
 ```sh
 seqType="RNA"
 ```
-Assume that we already downloaded reference genome and known variant sites from phase I of 1000 Genomes Project and dbSNP-138 from broadinstitute.org.
-In this example, we use annotation b37 version 2.8.
+Assume that we already downloaded the reference genome and known variant sites from phase I of 1000 Genomes Project and dbSNP-138 from broadinstitute.org.
+We use annotation b37 version 2.8 for this example.
 ```sh
 genomeFasta_b37="human_g1k_v37.fasta"
 refKnown1="Mills_and_1000G_gold_standard.indels.b37.vcf"